Norm Riker's Career Achievements

-Norm Riker was named the head women's soccer coach at Connecticut College in the Summer of 2011.
+Norm Riker was named the head women's soccer coach at Connecticut College in the summer of 2011.
 Riker compiled an impressive 108-51-25 record as the head coach at Wittenberg University, directing the program to its first four appearances in the NCAA Championship tournament from 2006-2009.
-Riker says he looks forward to working with Connecticut College student-athletes and competing in the NESCAC.

 Riker's success on the field can only be rivaled by his team's efforts in the classroom.
 The Tigers have received seven NSCAA Team Academic Awards under his tutelage and his teams have consistently carried a mean grade point average of 3.0 or higher.

 Riker earned a Bachelor of Arts at Springfield College in 1992 and went on to receive a Master of Professional Studies in Education from the State University of New York at New Paltz.